maply/org-qtmob-material-wrapper/README.md

 # org-qtmob-material-wrapper
 A wrapper to use [qml-material](https://github.com/papyros/qml-material) as a qrc file.

+**IMPORTANT: this wrapper is only useful for qml-material up to version 0.2.
+qml-material 0.3 has its own qrc system.**

 ## Usage

 1. create a git repo for your app: